 - Manual vs Automated: Any testing strategy which involves a lot of manual effort is surely going to be a resource and time-consuming.
 Plus, in a manual scenario, you rely on interpersonal communication to get updates regarding important test runs and reports.
-Automation, on the other hand, is technically challenging to implement and requires the testing team to have a nuanced understanding of the automation frameworks being deployed.
-Also, it is difficult to maintain an updated automation test plan in cases where business requirements are changing frequently.
+On the other hand, automation is technically challenging to implement and requires the testing team to have a nuanced understanding of the automation frameworks being deployed.
+Also, it isn’t easy to maintain an updated automation test plan in cases where business requirements are frequently changing.

 - Test Environments: A product, depending on its real-world use case, will have a set of relevant devices, browsers, network conditions, etc., on which it needs to perform.
 So, another significant challenge in testing software applications is to provide the test team with access to all relevant run-time environments and scenarios to replicate real-world usage in a controlled environment.

-- Turn Around Time (TAT): Developing functionality in a software application takes time, and so does testing.
+- Turn Around Time (TAT): Developing software application functionality takes time, as does testing.
 The total time to production is the sum of time spent in both phases.
 Naturally, you can understand the need to optimize both areas to get the best possible result in the least amount of time.

 Follow-Up Read: 5 Core Practices for Efficient Visual Testing